-O2 SAVE OUR STREAMS

-KEEP STORM SEWERS POLLUTANT-FREE
+SAVE OUR STREAMS KEEP STORM DRAINS POLLUTANT-FREE

-The City of Tulsa's storm sewer system is the series of outside drains located in our streets that route rainwater to creeks, lakes and rivers.
+The City of Tulsa's storm drain system is the series of outside drains located in our streets that route rainwater to creeks, lakes and rivers.
 The water that goes into these drains is not cleaned or treated before it reaches them.
-This makes it very important to not let pollutants spill on the ground and enter our storm sewer system.
+This makes it very important to not let pollutants spill on the ground and enter our storm drain system.

 City workers regularly monitor the system for pollution.
-Crews also routinely remove debris from drains and sewers to prevent water from backing up into streets and homes.
+Crews also routinely remove debris from storm drains to prevent water from backing up into streets and homes.
 It is illegal to introduce pollutants into the system.
 Pollutants include lawn chemicals, car fluids, soaps, leaves and grass, pet waste and basically anything that isn't pure rainwater.

 It is important to protect the quality and control the quantity of the water flowing into the drainage system.
-Here are steps you can take to protect Tulsa's creeks and reduce flood risks.
+Here are steps you can take to protect Tulsa's creeks and reduce flood risks:

 - Maintain vehicles to prevent fluid leaks.
 Don't pour used motor oil, antifreeze, pesticides or other pollutants into storm drains.
-Storm drains are for rain. - Pick up pet waste and dispose of it in the sanitary sewer, throw it in the trash or bury it in the yard to prevent harmful bacteria from entering our storm sewer system. - Use a mulching mower or bag grass and leaves instead of blowing them into streets.
+Storm drains are for rain. - Pick up pet waste and dispose of it in the sanitary sewer, throw it in the trash or bury it in the yard to prevent harmful bacteria from entering our storm drain system. - Use a mulching mower or bag grass and leaves instead of blowing them into streets.
 Yard wastes clog storm drains and deplete oxygen in the water.
-Fish need oxygen to survive - Apply fertilizers and pesticides properly.
+Fish need oxygen to survive. - Apply fertilizers and pesticides properly.
 Read labels to determine how much and when to apply.
 The Master Gardener program has volunteers trained to answer questions about pesticides and fertilizers.
-Call the Master Gardener Hotline at (918) 746-3701 or visit: www.tulsamastergardeners.org - Pick up litter around your home or business so that it doesn't collect on drain inlets or clog sewer pipes. - Report storm drain issues such as blockage, improper disposal of yard wastes and/or illegal fluid discharges by calling 311 or visiting www.Tulsa311.com
+Call the Master Gardener Hotline at (918) 746-3701 or visit: www.tulsamastergardeners.org - Pick up litter around your home or business so that it doesn't collect on drain inlets or cause pipes to clog. - Report storm drain issues such as blockage, improper disposal of yard wastes and/or illegal fluid discharges by sending an email to Tulsa311@cityoftulsa.org or calling 311.